-- 4 cups cooked elbow macaroni (white or whole wheat) cooked al dente in lightly salted water and cooled ,about 16 ounces uncooked
+- 4 cups cooked elbow macaroni (white or whole wheat) cooked al dente in lightly salted water and cooled (about 8 ounces or 2 cups uncooked macaroni)

 - 1 cup diced celery

 - 1/3 cup finely chopped onion

-- 1/2 cup Lindsay California Ripe Sliced Black Olives ,rinsed and drained
+- 1/2 cup sliced black olives ,rinsed and drained

 - 3 tablespoons capers ,rinsed and drained